deepaksirohiwal/deepaksirohiwal/README.md

 Hi there :raising_hand:

-I am Deepak Sirohiwal, Data Scientist with a strong background in Statistics and Mathematics for machine learning.
-Currently studying Data Science at Indian Institute of Technology (IIT), Madras, India.
+I am Deepak Sirohiwal

+Currently studying Data Science and Programming at Indian Institute of Technology (IIT), Madras, India.

 ## Stack I have worked with